mtdiedrich/Golf/README.md

 ~~6.
 Link geolocation data with golfer round data~~

-7. Get weather conditions of every course on tournament days, write csv
+7. IP Get weather conditions of every course on tournament days, write csv

-8. Link weather conditions to each existing round (rewrite to before split by round?)
+~~8.
+Link weather conditions to each existing round (rewrite to before split by round?)~~

 9. Get course length, rating, slope for every course

-10. Create list of data where each element is a list featuring all of the following
+~~10.
+Create list of data where each element is a list of data~~

-> Golfer Name

-> Tournament Name

-> Course Name

-> Course Length

-> Course Rating

-> Course Slope

-> Date of Round

-> Round Score

-> Apparent Temperature

-> Atmospheric Pressure

-> Cloud cover

-> Humidity

-> Liquid Precipitation rate

-> Dew point

-> Moon phase

-> Nearest storm distance

-> Nearest storm direction

-> Ozone

-> Precipitation type

-> Snowfall

-> Sunrise/set

-> Temperature

-> UV index

-> Wind gust

-> Wind speed

-> Wind direction

-11. Find which weather elements strongly correlate and consider removing
+11. IP Find which weather elements strongly correlate and consider removing

-12. Consider implement Golfer as a class with name as an attribute and a list of dicts of rounds where each date is the round's key

-13. Additionally, consider implementing Course as class with attributes name, length, rating, and slope

-14. Perform analysis
+12. Perform analysis

 # Additional TODOs